Want to checkout our Free Trial?

 3M Lawsuit Update 2024

-The 3M Company announced in a press release that it has contributed $250 million to the Qualified Settlement Fund.
-This money will be used to compensate the 25,000–30,000 veterans.
-The court has also dismissed more than 22,000 claims from the lawsuit as they failed to comply with the court's orders.
+The 3M Company announced in a press release that it has contributed $250 million to the Qualified Settlement Fund to compensate the 25,000–30,000 veterans.
+The court had also dismissed more than 22,000 claims from the lawsuit as they failed to comply with the court's orders.

-Judge Rodgers has given his approval in January 2024 to the plan to pay out $6 billion to service members for its purportedly flawed combat earplugs, which included issuing $1 billion in unregistered stock.
+Judge Rodgers gave his approval in January 2024 to the plan to pay out $6 billion to service members for its purportedly flawed combat earplugs, which included issuing $1 billion in unregistered stock.

 3M Earplugs Lawsuit Settlement- January 2024